 Custom variables are highly flexible and can be added to configurable views throughout the platform.

 Variables contain the following properties:

-Numberis for simple numerical data, including integers and decimals.
-It saves data in Number format in the database, and displays it as shown below in the user interface.
+Number data type is for simple numerical data, including integers and decimals.
+It saves data in "Number" format in the database, and displays it as shown below in the user interface.

-Percentageis for numerical data that should be displayed in percentage format.
-It saves data in Number format in the database, and displays it as shown below in the user interface.
+Percentage data type is for numerical data that should be displayed in percentage format.
+It saves data in "Number" format in the database, and displays it as shown below in the user interface.
 When percentages are displayed in the user interface, the underlying number (in the database) is multiplied by 100.
 For example, if you enter